stephaniekim0/stephaniekim0.github.io/README.md

 }

 body {
-  background-color: #474e5d;
+  background-color: #006100;
-  font-family: Helvetica, sans-serif;
+  font-family: Times New Roman, sans-serif;
 }

 /* The actual timeline (the vertical ruler) */